zalora/sproxy/README.md

   surprising, please see the following example:

-Do note that Sproxy2 fetches only `group_member`, `group_privilege` and `privilege_rule`
-tables, because only these tables are used for authorization.
-The other tables serve for data integrity.

 Keep in mind that:

-- Domains are converted into lower case (coming from PostgreSQL or HTTP requests).
+- Domains are converted into lower case (coming from a data source or HTTP requests).
-- Emails are converted into lower case (coming from PostgreSQL or OAuth2 providers).
+- Emails are converted into lower case (coming from a data source or OAuth2 providers).
 - Groups are case-sensitive and treated as is.
 - HTTP methods are *case-sensitive*.
 - HTTP query parameters are ignored when matching a request against the rules.